 - troll or slam.
 We will simply delete your post.
 If you are a persistent offender, we will suspend or delete your profile.

 - spam, or post the same stuff multiple times.
-Duplicate posts may be locked or deleted without notice.
+Duplicate posts may be deleted without notice.

 - use all caps.
 We consider this shouting, and that’s not nice.